 Here are some prominent active players in the league in 2024:

 Wei-Chung Wang is a lefty pitcher with the Wei Chuan Dragons.
-He’s the first Taiwanese player to play in KBO.
-Before joining the Dragons, he pitched for the Milwaukee Brewers in 2014 and 2017 and both the Oakland Athletics and the Pittsburgh Pirates in 2019.
+He’s the first Taiwanese player to play in KBO League of South Korea.
+Before joining the Dragons, he pitched for the Milwaukee Brewers in 2014 and 2017 and both the Oakland Athletics and the Pittsburgh Pirates in 2019. - Kuan-yu Chen (陳冠宇):

 Kuan-yu Chen is a lefty pitcher now with the Rakuten Monkeys.
 Prior to joining the Monkeys, he played in NPB for Yokohama DeNA (2014) and Chiba Lotte Marines (2015~2019).